 If Dr. Hill notices signs of TMJ, he will recommend a full TMJ diagnosis.
 This involves using a series of advanced dental technology.
 First, he will take a CBCT scan which is a digital 3D x-ray that shows your entire head and neck(,) including jaw joints, spine, and teeth.
 Then, he will use Electromyography to measure muscle activity and Sonography.
 Additionally, Dr. Hill will use Joint Vibration Analysis to listen to the joints, K7 Jaw Tracking to understand your current jaw position, and a TENS Unit to massage and relax the jaw muscles.
 Lastly, he will use a T-Scan Digital Bite Analyzer to understand the jaw muscles.

 With all the information from your TMJ diagnosis, Dr. Hill can create a custom treatment plan for you.

 Reduce Your Risk of Oral Cancer With These Precautions

 Certain habits can increase your risk of oral cancer.
 To reduce your risk, we recommend the following precautions:

 - Quit smoking or using any type of tobacco products

 - Keep your lips out of the sun and wear lip balm with SPF

 Visit Your TMJ Dentist in St. Louis

-Whether you think you may have TMJ, oral cancer, or simply want to stay up to date on dental cleanings, we encourage you to schedule an appointment at Smile On Dental Studio in St. Louis.
+Whether you think you may have TMJ, oral cancer, or simply want to stay up to date on dental cleanings, we encourage you to schedule an appointment at Smile On Dental Studio in Richmond Heights, MO.
 Please call (314) 678-7876 to book an appointment.
 Regular visits will help you catch cancer early, prevent cavities and gum disease, and get TMJ treatment as soon as it’s needed.